JonPSmith/EfCore.SchemaCompare/README.md

 ## List of limitations

 - The EF Core's scaffolder doesn't read in any index on the foreign key (the scaffolder assumes EF Core will do that by default).
 That means I can't check that there is an index on a foreign key.
-- Cannot correctly check Table-per-Type classes beacause EF Core doesn't currently hold that data.
+- Cannot correctly check Table-per-Type or Table-per-Class classes because EF Core doesn't currently hold that data.
 This is tracked by [Ef Core #19811](https://github.com/dotnet/efcore/issues/19811).
 - Cannot compare database tables/columns using InvariantCultureIgnoreCase.
-That is a EF Core 5 limitation.
+That is a EF Core 5+ limitation.
+- At the moment this library only supports SQL Server, Sqlite and PostgresSql.

 The following are things I haven't bothered to check.